Where Everything Fights Everything

 The Winner Is

-The Royal Society for Natural Comparisons notes this matchup represents perhaps the purest expression of nature's philosophical diversity: proof that evolution rewards both the violently kinetic and the serenely stationary.
-The tornado wins battles; the sloth wins hearts.
-The tornado moves mountains; the sloth occasionally moves branches.
-Both approaches, the data suggests, are equally valid strategies for existing on this peculiar planet.
+The Royal Society for Natural Comparisons notes this result represents perhaps the purest expression of nature's philosophical diversity: proof that evolution rewards both the violently kinetic and the serenely stationary.
+The sloth wins by doing almost nothing with complete commitment, which is, on reflection, the most impressive achievement in this entire analysis.
+The tornado moves mountains; the sloth moves branches, and apparently that is sufficient.

 Share this battle